CS3398-Badoons-Ciao/CS3398-Badoons-F2019/README.md

 * Charles - Backend linking with the model and gui is working.
 Finish adding features to match our backend's functions to the GUI, such as a account creation to the title screen.
 * Rebekah - Data saves to file and loads to the app successfully.
   * Next Step: Transition to working on the GUI.
+* Alex - Got the GPA calculations set up and Organized file structure of the project
-* Alex - Help get all of the backend functionality that we worked on in the first sprint into the GUI
+  * Next Step: Help get all of the backend functionality that we worked on in the first sprint into the GUI

 ## Vision
 > Our team is building a desktop application for students to assist them in tracking academic performance.